open-rcp/rcp/docs/project-outline.md

 RCP follows a modular architecture with these core components:

 1. **rcp-core**: Protocol definitions, frame handling, authentication, and common utilities
-2. **rcp-server**: The server application that accepts connections and manages sessions
-3. **rcp-client**: Client library for connecting to RCP servers and controlling applications
+2. **rcp-client**: Client library for connecting to RCP servers and controlling applications
-4. **rcp-service**: Runtime service managing the application lifecycle and configuration
+3. **rcp-service**: Runtime service that integrates server capabilities (connections, sessions) and API functionality, with application lifecycle management and configuration
-5. **rcp-cli**: Command-line tool for server administration only
+4. **rcp-cli**: Command-line tool for server administration only
-6. **rcp-api**: RESTful API for remote management and integration
 7. **rcp-admin**: Server administration interface for web and desktop
 8. **rcp-desk**: End-user client application for accessing virtual applications
 9. **rcp-ws-bridge**: Optional WebSocket bridge for browser clients